-Product sold through March 31, 2023 consisted of active pharmaceutical ingredient (API) and drug product that was previously charged to research and development expenses prior to FDA approval of CAPLYTA and other direct, indirect, and overhead costs required to make final product for sale.
-Because the Company's policy does not allow for the capitalization of pre-approval product, the cost of drug product sold is lower than it would have been and has a positive impact on our cost of product sales for the three-month periods ended March 31, 2023 and 2022.
+Product sold through March 31, 2024 consisted of active pharmaceutical ingredient (API) and drug product that was previously charged to research and development expenses prior to FDA approval of CAPLYTA.
+Because the Company's policy does not allow for the capitalization of the cost of drug product that was incurred prior to FDA approval, the cost of drug product sold is lower than it would have been and has a positive impact on our cost of product sales for the three-month periods ended March 31, 2024 and 2023.
 We expect to continue to have this favorable impact on cost of product sales and related product gross margins until the cost of our sales of CAPLYTA include drug product that is manufactured entirely after the FDA approval.
-We expect that this will be the case for the near-term and, as a result, our cost of product sales will be less than we anticipate it will be in future periods.
+We expect that this will be the case for the near term and, as a result, our cost of product sales is less than we anticipate it will be in future periods.
+In addition, as our net product sales increase in the future and, we exceed certain sales thresholds, the applicable royalty rate for payments we make under our License Agreement with Bristol Myers Squibb (BMS) will increase, which we anticipate will result in an increase to cost of product sales.

-We expect that research and development expenses will increase considerably as we proceed with our clinical trials including, increased manufacturing of drug product for clinical trials and pre-clinical development activities.
-We also expect that our selling, general and administrative costs will increase from prior periods primarily due to costs associated with promotional activities to support the commercial sales of CAPLYTA as well as costs associated with building and maintaining infrastructure, which will include hiring additional personnel and increasing technological capabilities.
-We granted significant share-based awards in 2023 and 2022.
-We expect to continue to grant share-based awards in the future due to our growing employee base, which will increase our share-based compensation expense in future periods.
-In addition, inflation generally may affect us by increasing clinical trial and other operational costs.
+We expect that research and development expenses will increase moderately as we proceed with our clinical trials, including increased manufacturing of drug product for clinical trials and pre-clinical development activities.
+We also expect that our selling, general and administrative costs will increase from prior periods primarily due to costs associated with promotional activities to support the commercial sales of CAPLYTA as well as costs associated with building, maintaining and expanding infrastructure, which will include hiring additional personnel and increasing technological capabilities.
+We granted significant share-based awards in 2024 and 2023.
+We expect to continue to grant share-based awards in the future.
+We expect that our growing employee base will increase our share-based compensation expense in future periods.
+In addition, inflation has and may continue to affect us by increasing clinical trial and other operational costs.
 To date, inflation has not had a material impact on our business, but if the global inflationary trends continue, we expect appreciable increases in clinical trial, selling, labor, and other operating costs.

-The following table sets forth our revenues, operating expenses, interest income and income tax expense for the three-month periods ended March 31, 2023 and 2022 (in thousands):
+The following table sets forth our revenues, operating expenses, interest income and income tax expense for the three-month periods ended March 31, 2024 and 2023 (in thousands):

-Three Month s Ended March 31,
+Three Three Months Ended March 31,

-2023 2022
+2024 2023

-(Uı naudited)

 Revenues

-Product sales, net \$ 94,73 1 \$ 34,755
+Product sales, net \$ 14 14,843 \$ 94,731

-Grant revenue 57: 5 241
+Grant revenue 23 575

-Total revenues 95,300 34,996
+Total revenues 10 14,866 95,306

 Expenses

-Cost of product sales 6,75 3,155
+Cost of product sales 9,900 6,751

-Selling, general and administrative 98,92 3 75,460
+Selling, general and administrative 1 3,085 98,923

-Research and development 38,024 29,043
+Research and development 12,833 38,024

-Total operating expenses 143,69 107,658
+Total operating expenses 10 55,818 143,698

-Loss from operations (48,392 (72,662)
+Loss from operations (2 0,952) (48,392)

-Interest income 4,34 548
+Interest income 6,064 4,349

-Income tax expense (10 (5)
+Income tax expense (359) (10)

-Net loss \$ (44,053 \$ (72,119)
+Net loss \$ (1 5,247) \$ \$ (44,053)

-Comparison of Three-Month Periods Ended March 31, 2023 and March 31, 2022
+Comparison of Three-Month Periods Ended March 31, 2024 and March 31, 2023